fedecaccia/google-clone/README.md

-## Getting Started with Facebook 2.0
+## Getting Started with Google 2.0

 Run the development server: